 In accordance with the guidelines above, this needs to occur before the aircraft begins flight.
 Dispatchers should communicate with pilots and/or flight managers to coordinate the completion of a flight schedule form as accurately as possible.
-The type of flight plan must be documented as this information is critical for initiating search and rescue actions.
-Once the flight schedule form is created by the MACC, it must be emailed to wieacc@firenet.gov with a follow up phone call.
+The type of flight schedule must be documented as this information is critical for initiating search and rescue actions.
+Once the flight schedule form is created, it must be emailed to the MACC who will also send it to wieacc@firenet.gov with a follow up phone call.
 If EACC is the hiring/sending office, a form will be created and emailed to the MACC.